jacksarick/scraps/README.md

 </div>
 ```

-The whole system is designed to be mostly painless an intuitive on the surface.
+The whole system is designed to be mostly painless and intuitive on the surface.
 To make any actual changes will require actual code.
 Sorry.